 In Exponea, you will generate the quintiles automatically in the reports (see below in the guide).
 To do this create a report with discretization = 4/5 which creates four/five equal groups and gives you intervals that you will use further.

 With the arbitrary split, you define a fixed set of intervals where certain values equal certain scores.
-For example, you set that R score 1 is granted to the customer who bought a product last time six months ago, R score 2 is granted to the customer who bought it three months ago.
+For example, R score 1 is granted to the customer who bought a product last time six months ago, R score 2 is granted to the customer who bought it three months ago.
 The challenge using arbitrary/expert split is that you need to choose the right values for the intervals.

 Based on the calculated RFM score, the customers are put into 11 segments: